-Official Publication of the British North America Philatelic Society hics
+Official Publication of the British North America Philatelic Society

-In this issue

-Sketches of BNAPSers-E. A. Richardson,

-By V. G. Greene 143

-Pre-Adhesive Postal History and Postal

-Markings of Newfoundland.

-By W. S. and D. C. Meyerson 144

-The BNA Specialist Catalog.
-By C. G. Kemp 149

-Bringing News About People & Stamps.

-By Rev. John S. Bain

-In Memorium-Dr. Lewis L. Reford 154

-Initial Listings of the Presentation Booklets

-of Canada.
+In this issue Sketches of BNAPSers-E. A. Richardson By V. G. Greene 143 By W. S. and D. C. Meyerson 144 The BNA Specialist Catalog.
+By C. G. Ko Bringing News About People & Stamps emp 149 By Rev. John S. Bain In Memorium-Dr. Lewis L. Reford 154 Initial Listings of the Presentation Bookle ets of Canada.
 By Reg.
-Barraclough 159

-Trail of the Caribou.
-By Freres Meyerson 163

-Looking Here Looking There.
-R. Allison 164
+Barraclough 159 Trail of the Caribou.
+By Freres Meyerson 1 163 Looking Here Looking There.
+R. All.
 Code on the Small Cigar Stamps.
 By C. Armstrong 166